michaelgruczel/machine-learning-tutorial/README.md

 **Tensorflow**

-Machine Learning from Google which makes it possible to move the compute work to the google cloud.
-A great choice for neuronal networks because of the advanced algorithms and compute options in this area.
+Machine Learning from Google which makes it possible to execute ML locally and to move the compute work to the google cloud.
+Tensorflow is a great choice for neuronal networks because of the advanced algorithms and compute options in this area.

+Tensorflow consists of:
+* Tensorflow Hub - a repository of models
+* Tensorflow Lite - for calculating output on mobile phones or Raspberry Pi,
+* a distribution logic to move the calculation to the cloud
+* some predefined Test Datasets

-**Kera (python)**
+**Keras (python)**

 Open Source deep Learning library, which is simple to use for most cases and it can run on top of tensor flow.